tari-labs/tari-university/src/cryptography/recursive-zk-proofs/mainreport.md

-# Trustless Recursive Zero-knowledge Proofs

-## Part I: Amortization of Bulletproofs Range Proofs
+# Amortization of Bulletproofs Inner-Product Proof